sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-4.markdown

 I’m grateful to all the Haskell library authors whose ongoing work has paved the way for `heftia`.
 Without their contributions, this project would not exist.

-Let us work together to build the future of the Haskell effect system ecosystem.

 ---